-Kubeflow in Ubuntu removes the most formidable barrier for adoption of machine learning, i.e., creation of production-ready stacks.
+Kubeflow in Ubuntu removes the most formidable barrier for the adoption of machine learning tools, i.e., the creation of production-ready stacks.
 Now, developers could bypass this obstacle with the help of Ubuntu.
 Deep learning is gaining recognition in many industries with diverse applications — for example, understanding genetic code or identifying financial fraud in real-time.

 Many similar projects use Ubuntu as the foundation thereby validating it as the best Linux distro for developers.
 One of the notable instances of Ubuntu’s application in deep learning is in the autonomous car sector.
 Ubuntu is the major support provider for efforts from NVIDIA, Samsung, Baidu, and Intel.

 Linux is no doubt, one of the top operating systems.
 Get yourself familiar with the latest Linux trends to have a bright Linux career.

 The next factor in finding out which OS is best for programming relates to hardware certification.
 Canonical partners with major hardware partners all over the world for providing Ubuntu with pre-loaded and pre-tested features.
 So, developers could be able to choose from multiple PC configurations to use Ubuntu.
 Major desktop and laptop manufacturers such as Lenovo, Dell, and HP provide systems tested for Ubuntu.